airbus-seclab/powersap/README.md

 # PowerSAP
-PowerSAP is a simple powershell re-implementation of popular & effective techniques of all public tools *such as* Bizploit, Metasploitauxiliaries, or python scripts available on Internet.
-There is no new vulnerability or undisclosed vulnerability as part of this aggregation.
+PowerSAP is a simple powershell re-implementation of popular & effective techniques of all public tools *such as* Bizploit, Metasploit auxiliary modules, or python scripts available on the Internet.
+This re-implementation does not contain any new or undisclosed vulnerability.

 PowerSAP allows to reach SAP RFC with .Net connector 'NCo'.

 ## Credit
-All credit goes to :
+All credit goes to:

-* Onapsis  - Mariano, Jordan …
+* Onapsis - Mariano, Jordan…
 * ERPScan (@_chipik)
 * ERPSEC - Joris van De Vis (@jvis)
 * Chris John Riley  (@ChrisJohnRiley)